Dutta-aman/NutriBasket-Tweaks/README.md

 ## Screens

-- **Welcome** — landing card with a Get Started button that enters the app
+- **Welcome** — landing card with a Get Started button; a profile avatar circle sits top-right once a profile exists
-- **Home** — dashboard with an Active Shopping Session indicator and two actions: Scan Product and My Basket
+- **Home** — dashboard with an Active Shopping Session indicator, two actions (Scan Product and My Basket), a Recent scans list (reopens past products, shows each scan's saved recommendation when a profile exists), and a "Set up your profile" prompt for first-time users
+- **Profile** — multi-step setup form (name, age, weight, height with a cm ↔ ft/in toggle, activity level, food-themed avatar) plus an optional Account section to connect a Google account; the form can be skipped
 - **Scanner** — live camera feed with a manual barcode entry fallback (see Scanning Flows)
-- **Product** — product photo, nutrition grid with calories, protein, carbs, and fat set in the Playfair Display font, and Add to Basket.
+- **Product** — product photo, nutrition grid with calories, protein, carbs, and fat set in the Playfair Display font, Add to Basket, a Personal Fit card and risk chips when a profile exists, and a "← Home" back button.
 While the lookup runs, a dither-grain animation plays; after ~5 seconds a hint appears for cold starts ("Waking up the server — this is normal for the free-tier backend…").
 Unknown codes show the Product Not Found screen
-- **Basket** — quantity controls, remove items, per-item nutrition, running totals for calories, protein, carbs, and fat, and the total bill
+- **Basket** — quantity controls, remove items, per-item nutrition, running totals for calories, protein, carbs, and fat, the total bill, and a calorie budget bar when a profile exists
 - **Checkout** — order summary with a simulated UPI payment screen
 - **Payment receipt** — receipt with a generated transaction ID